edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 > By default, RMK will use the current directory for the [--k3d-volume-host-path](../../commands.md#create-c) flag.

-> When the Kubernetes cluster is ready, RMK automatically switches the Kubernetes context to the newly created cluster.
+> When the Kubernetes cluster is ready, RMK **automatically switches** the Kubernetes context to the newly created
-> You can create multiple local K3D clusters by separating them with environment Git branches.
+> cluster.
+You can create multiple local K3D clusters by **separating** them using Git branches.

 #### Deleting K3D clusters